xray-imaging/DMagic/doc/source/demo/doc.demo.dm_monitor.rst

 - local: this is the computer where the detector is connected.
 The raw data directory is located on a local disk of this computer.
 Experiment Monitor runs on local.

 - personal: this is a computer, generally different from local, where the data analysis will be completed.
-On personal you need to run a Globus connect personal endpoint and configure a Globus shared folder by setting the GMagic `Globus configuration <https://github.com/decarlof/DMagic/blob/master/config/globus.ini>`__.
+On personal you need to run a `Globus Connect Personal endpoint <https://www.globus.org/globus-connect-personal/>`__ and configure a Globus shared folder by setting the GMagic `Globus configuration <https://github.com/decarlof/DMagic/blob/master/config/globus.ini>`__ file.

-- access to the APS scheduling system by setting the GMagic `Scheduling configuration <https://github.com/decarlof/DMagic/blob/master/config/scheduling.ini>`__.
+- access to the `APS scheduling system <https://schedule.aps.anl.gov/>`__ by setting the GMagic `Scheduling configuration <https://github.com/decarlof/DMagic/blob/master/config/scheduling.ini>`__ file.

 - ssh public key sharing: local and personal are configured to ssh into each other with no password required.